-The Master of Arts (MA) program allows students to gain the essential tools to conduct empirical research, while the PhD is strongly researchoriented and emphasizes hands-on training.
-A specialization in Data Science is available at the master's level and a concentration in Quantitative Methodology is available at the doctoral level.
+The Master of Arts (MA) program allows students to gain the essential tools to conduct empirical research, while the PhD is strongly research-oriented and emphasizes hands-on training.
+A specialization in Data Science and a Concentration in Mental Health and Well-Being are available at the MA level and a Concentration in Quantitative Methodology is available at the PhD level.